 BLUE: Very relationship-driven and express genuine empathy and concern.
 Our account managers make up the bulk of the Balcom BLUEs.
 Ask them how their weekend was before moving into project details.

-ORANGE: Stuart Balcom.
+ORANGE: The ORANGE values freedom and fun and sees life as an adventure.
+They motivate others and are confident that they can overcome obstacles.
+They tend to be great salespeople.
+Stuart Balcom.
 Need I say more?
-The ORANGE values freedom and fun and see life as an adventure.
-They motivate others and are confident that they can overcome obstacles.
-They tend to be great sales people.

 GOLD: Responsible, dependable, loyal and organized.
 GOLDs make lists and check things off.
 We do your estimates and schedules and invoices.
 We get things done.
 Yes, I am a GOLD.
 Who is surprised?

 The Bs are embracing these concepts within our office.
-Our name plates and phone list have both been color-coded to remind each of us to ask Rob (a BLUE) about his new twin grandbabies before jumping into budget questions, or to wait at their doorway for Trey and Kyle (both GREENs) to acknowledge us before launching right into our questions.
+Our name plates and phone list have both been color-coded to remind each of us to ask Lesley (a BLUE) about her beautiful little girls to establish rapport before jumping into budget questions, or to wait at the doorway for Brian (a GREEN) to acknowledge us before launching right into our questions.